codenize-tools/gratan/README.md

   on "test.*" do
     grant "SELECT"
+    grant "INSERT"
   end
 end

-user "scott", "localhost", expired: '2014/10/10' do on "*.*" do
+user "scott", "localhost", expired: '2014/10/10' do on "*.*", with: 'GRANT OPTION' do
-    grant "USAGE"
-  end

-  on "test.*" do
-    grant "SELECT"
+    grant "ALL PRIVILEGES"
   end
 end
 ```